mlibrary/about-publishing/src/content/features/title-tbd.md

   - Sustainable Publishing for Digital Scholarship in the Humanities
 ---
 Asian studies is the fastest growing area at the University of Michigan Press, with a dedicated editor appointed in 2016.

+In August 2020, UMP launched the Michigan Asian Studies Open Access Books Collection, a collection of 100 significant books about Asia made freely and publicly available online.
+Jointly sponsored by the National Endowment for the Humanities and the Andrew W. Mellon Foundation, the Humanities Open Book Program makes outstanding out-of-print humanities books available to a wide audience.
+The titles included in the collection aim to advance public understanding of the diversity of society, culture, and history in East, South, and Southeast Asia at a time when the region is rarely out of the headlines.
+The collection includes editions that use digital enhancements to enrich the reading and teaching experience.